ufidon/its330/labs/lab01/README.md

    1. (each file 12%) On the Windows server VM or Windows host, compile and run the following: win32-pipe-child.c, all four C# files and DateClient.java(Optional)
    2. (Optional) On the Ubuntu Linux VM, compile and run the following: shm-posix-consumer.c, DateClient.java and all C# files

+3. (20%) Review questions
+   1. (10%) A [binary prefix](https://en.wikipedia.org/wiki/Binary_prefix) is a unit prefix for multiples of units in data processing, data transmission, and digital information, notably the bit and the byte, to indicate multiplication by a power of 2. *Fill in the following blanks and show your calculation.*
+      1. (5%, %1 for each) A ISO file of size 4.253GB = ?MB = ?KB = ?Gb = ?TB = ?B
+      2. (5%, %1 for each) In the specification of [USB 3.1](https://en.wikipedia.org/wiki/USB_3.0), USB 3.1 Gen 2 – SuperSpeed+, new 10 Gbit/s data rate over 1 lane using 128b/132b encoding.
+Its effective data rate can be up to 1212 MB/s = ?GB/s= ?GB/min= ?KB/s= ?Mb/min= ?bps
+   2. (10%) Rank the following storage systems from slowest to fastest, show your references: a.
+Hard-disk drives b.
+Registers c.
+Optical disk d.
+Main memory e.
+Nonvolatile memory f.
+Magnetic tapes g.
+Cache

 ## References
 **Where are the OSes and tools?**